5 Myths about Therapy Dogs: A Guide for Speech-Language Pathologists

 Speech therapy dog Delta supports a toddler developing first words in animal-assisted speech therapy.

-#3 A speech therapy dogs can solve any problem.
+#3 A speech therapy dog can solve any problem.

 #4 A speech therapy dog must be calm all the time.